Ankita1811/Chat-App/README.md

 # Chat-App
-A web based chat application created using Socket.io and MongoDB
+A web based chat application where people can chat, created using Socket.io and MongoDB